oracle-livelabs/oci-migration/ecc-developer-hol/query/useeccdashboards/useeccdashboards.md

 4. Click on the "Activity Tracker" page
     ![Activity audit](../images/activityaudit2.png "Activity audit")

+5. The Activity Tracker dashboard is displayed.
+This validates the integration of EBS and ECC
     ![Activity audit](../images/activityaudit3.png "Activity audit")

 ## Task 2: Hands on demo of ECC Fixed Assets